 While you may enjoy your daily run, the constant movement placed on the ligaments holding your hips in place may become damaged over time.
 A sudden injury, like falling on steps or being tackled on the football field, also places enough stress on your ligaments to cause a labral tear.
 Ligaments called labrals are tough bands of tissue in your hips and shoulders.
-When they’re torn, it can lead to pain and loss of mobility.
+Torn labrals can be painful and can lead to loss of mobility.
 The doctors at Redefine Healthcare in northern New Jersey are experts at diagnosing and treating labral tears, so call to get effective treatment as soon as possible to avoid long-term problems.

-Participating in sports is part of an active and healthy lifestyle, but doing a lot of sharp or repetitive motions may result in a hip labral tear or a shoulder labral tear.
+Participating in sports is part of an active and healthy lifestyle, but lots of sharp or repetitive motions may result in a hip labral tear or a shoulder labral tear.
 At Redefine Healthcare, medical professionals can find out what’s causing the joint pain or instability you’re experiencing and provide expert labral tear treatment in northern New Jersey.
-Visit one of the four convenient locations in Union, Paterson, Edison or Clifton.
+Visit one of the four convenient locations in Union, Paterson, Edison, or Clifton.

 Labral Tear Causes

-Labral tears are often caused by trauma to the joint, which may be triggered by a car accident, fall or sports injury.
+Labral tears often result from trauma to the joint, which may occur due to a car accident, fall, or sports injury.
 In many cases, rather than being triggered by a single incident, tears develop gradually because of repetitive irritation to the joint.
-Participating in contact sports such as hockey, wrestling or football can cause a hip labral tear, but so can overuse, repetitive arm movements, sudden twisting or a blow to your shoulder or hip.
+Participation in contact sports like hockey, wrestling, or football can cause a hip labral tear, but so can overuse, repetitive arm movements, sudden twisting, or a blow to your shoulder or hip.

-Joint dislocation, called subluxation, can happen because of awkward, sudden or improper movements.
-These events are often accompanied by labral tears.
+Joint dislocation, called subluxation, can happen because of awkward, sudden, or improper movements.
+Labral tears often accompany these events.

 Symptoms of a Labral Tear